-Special Assistance for African-American Students
+Special Assistance for Underrepresented Students

-MINORITY TUITION SCHOLARSHIPS-The University of Tennessee at Martin is strongly committed to increasing the enrollment of qualified African-American students in its graduate programs.
+Minority Tuition Scholarships-The University of Tennessee at Martin is strongly committed to increasing the enrollment of graduate students from underrepresented groups.
 Minority scholarships are available for qualified minority students.
 Recipients are selected based upon nominations by the graduate coordinators.